 You can try out some basic fundamental troubleshooting steps: Power off your Belkin range extender for 10 seconds and afterward turn it back on and hang tight for a complete 1 minute.
 We should see, if your Belkin run extender is as yet solid orange.

 How to Fix Orange Or Amber Light On Extender

 To resolve these wireless network interference issues, you need to change the channel and SSID (network name) of your access point or router.
-Recommended channels to utilize on the routers and extenders are 1, 6, 9, and 11 since they’re considered as non-overlapping channels.
+Recommended channels to utilize on the routers and extenders are 1, 6, 9, and 11 since they’re considered non-overlapping channels.

 In the event that you don’t know about the settings, it is ideal to leave it at its default settings.
 The channel, by default, is set to “Auto”.
 This naturally adjusts the best Wi-Fi channel for your system.

 To figure out how to upgrade your Belkin extender’s firmware, you need to access the web portal of your extender, and from there go to the main page of the settings and upgrade the firmware of your extender by clicking on “check for new firmware version”.
 It will search online for the availability of new firmware of your extender and will install it once found.

-Power blackout – Power outage or electrical intrusions can trigger poor execution of power and loss of your wireless signal from your extender.
-In case you’re not getting the proper signal after a power blackout, unplug your device and afterward plug it back in.
+Power outages or electrical intrusions can trigger poor execution of power and loss of your wireless signal from your extender.
+In case you’re not getting the proper signal after a power blackout, unplug your device, and afterward plug it back in.